|

 In

-a city known for its skyscrapers, Alfred Portale's
+a city known for its skyscrapers, Alfred Portale's food

-New York's architecture: His towering plates are
+architecture: His towering plates are as legendary for

-for their complex flavors.
+their complex presentations as for their complex flavors.

 Portale's